-billy sullivan muses opening reception november 21, 6-9pm november 22, 2019 - january 11, 2020 kaufmann repetto is pleased to present Muses, Billy Sullivan's fifth solo exhibition with the gallery.
+billy sullivan muses

+november 21, 2019 - january 11, 2020

+kaufmann repetto is pleased to present Muses, Billy Sullivan's fifth solo exhibition with the gallery.

 The exhibition focuses on the primary significance of portraiture in Sullivan's work over the past five decades, and explores the broad array of muses he finds among friends, lovers, acquaintances, and even strangers.
 Certainly one kind of muse that recurs in Sullivan's work, inflected by his own particular queer sensibility, offers the more expected stimulations of physical beauty and erotic frisson.
 But perhaps even more frequently, a muse displays attributes that may indeed be somehow sexy but are not necessarily sexual per se - an attitude, a sense of style, some kind of creativity, or just a way of being in the world.